 Other stakeholder groups raised multiple concerns.
 ILSR submitted comments in opposition to the DEEP proposal, pointing out the nexus between EPR-PPP and garbage incineration and the disenfranchising of organized citizens from asserting their democratic rights.

 EPR-PPP also poses barriers to reaching Zero Waste.
 Grass roots recyclers are opposed to EPR-PPP based on the roll out of such a system in British Columbia, Canada.
 Mary Lou Van Deventer principal of Urban Ore and member of the board of directors of Zero Waste Canada condemns EPR-PPP as a hostile takeover of a thriving decentralized industry.
 Additional concerns focus on the impact on the independent recycling companies and organizations in BC that are at the whim of stewardship organizations that pick and choose winners in the local economy.
-Barbara Heatherington, founder of Zero Waste Canada, describes a ‘recycling hell’ in British Columbia where stewards can end a contract and even seize a company if the owners do not comply with their regulations and even and raise complaints.
+Barb Heatherington, founder of Zero Waste Canada, describes a ‘recycling hell’ in British Columbia where stewards can end a contract and even seize a company if the owners do not comply with their regulations or even raise complaints.
 Unionized municipal workers in the US could see their jobs transition from good wages and benefits to temporary employment with EPR-PPP contractors.